Seven things to look for in a bike for commuting

 Although contrary to the aero-orthodoxy, being a little more upright on the bike confers two major benefits to the commuter.

-The first is that transferring more of your weight onto your sit bones, relives pressure from your hands and requires a lesser degree of flexibility, making for a more comfortable ride.
+The first is that transferring more of your weight onto your sit bones, relieves pressure from your hands and requires a lesser degree of flexibility, making for a more comfortable ride.

 And second is that a heads-up position means it’s easier to see and respond to the traffic around you, making for a safer commute.

-Additionally, for those commuting with a backpack, an upright position means your bag will sit more comfortably on your back.
+Additionally, for those commuting with one of the best backpacks for cycling, an upright position means your bag will sit more comfortably on your back.
 An aggressive low position can result in your rucksack flopping off to one side—irritating at best: dangerous at worst.

 When looking at a bike geometry chart, ‘stack’ is the metric to look at for determining how high the front end is going to be.
 A good benchmark for a heads-up position is around 611mm in a size L.

-Reliable tyres are a must, the seconds gained from lightweight and fast rolling tyres are of no benefit if you then end up spending 10 minutes by the side of the road repairing a tube.
+Reliable tyres are a must.
+The seconds gained from lightweight and fast rolling tyres are of no benefit if you then end up spending 10 minutes by the side of the road repairing a punctured inner tube.